Wujal Wujal: Community

 Wujal Wujal was formerly known as the Bloomfield River Mission and the people are Kuku Yalanji.
-The community has an estimated population of 470 (2001).
-The community at Wujal Wujal is thought to have existed on the site for thousands of years and is set around the highly sacred waterfalls of Wujal Wujal meaning many "falls" in the Kuku Yalanji language.
-Visitors are warned not to bring any alcohol into the community as part of the Queensland Government's aims at tackling alcohol abuse.
-Traffickers of such contraband substances may be subject to fines.
-The government also help the community by giving small one day a week jobs involving community service to deter locals away from boredom and alcohol abuse.

 The community has a helicopter landing pad just beside the hospital.
 Emergency medical services are provided by the Primary Health Care Centre (Remote Area Nurses, Health Workers, and two or three visits per week from doctors based at the Cooktown Hospital.

 In 1980, the Aboriginal Council came into being, with the area regaining its traditional name, Wujal Wujal.
 The community has an Indigenous Knowledge Centre, Binal Mangka Bayan, which means "house of knowing things".
 The centre provides access to books, magazines and other educational material, as well as running programs for children, adults and seniors.
 Paid internet access is available.

 Education

 There are no schools in Wujal Wujal.
 The nearest government primary school is Bloomfield River State School in neighbouring Bloomfield to the north.
 There are no secondary schools serving the area; the alternatives are distance education and boarding school.